cirosantilli/x86-assembly-cheat/calling-conventions.md

     For example, `exit` may be called `_exit` on certain compilers such as GCC elf format.

     This is not specified by ANSI C, so the only portable alternative is via macros.

--   declare the function you want to call as extern.

-    NASM for example has the `extern` directive.

--   compile into an object file and then compile that object file with the C object files.

-    For example with nasm:

-        nasm -o a.o a.asm
-        gcc -c c.c -o c.o
-        gcc -o main a.o c.o

-    You can also call stdlib functions if you want, since GCC links to them for you.